 This program grants more than 50 work-study awards, ranging from $500–$3,000 each year, to eligible international students with financial need.
 Students who receive these awards can compete for on-campus work-study jobs during the academic year.
 Students are not guaranteed on-campus jobs, but opportunities for on-campus employment will increase.
-To be considered, complete the application by April 15.

 The UO Office of International Affairs grants several competitive cash-based scholarships each year to international students who demonstrate financial need and academic merit.
-To apply for any of the scholarships below, complete the application by January 15.

 - Pressman Family Scholarship: Honoring the Pressman family, one scholarship of approximately $1,000 may be awarded each academic year.
 New and continuing UO international students may apply.